 In some sectors and companies, you can close a sale in one call.
 When clients have started using CrankWheel, some used to take two or more calls to achieve what they can do in one.

 But we know in most cases, it takes several calls, demos pitches and video meetings to achieve that.
-In which case, always send an email before a call, to ensure a client can attend still.
+In this case, always send an email before a call, to ensure a client can attend still.
 A Fireflies study found a 16% increase in the number of prospects who turned up for a meeting, especially when you send an email within the final hour before a call.

 And then send one after, to confirm next steps, or if you’re sending them something you can put together quickly, to implement the action you said you would take.
-So after you’ve had a call, always follow-up, and before the next one, send a reminder.
+So after you’ve had a call, always follow up, and before the next one, send a reminder.

 When it comes to winning clients, it can take time.
 Don’t give up.
 Salespeople who persist are much more likely to convert prospects, with 80% of leads converting after 5 or more calls, video calls, emails or messages.